My dreams are worthless, my plans are dust, my goals are impossible. All are of no value unless they are followed by action.

 Og Mandino

-Shortly after I finished college, I got one of the biggest shocks of my life.
-I was young and ambitious with high expectations – wanted to secure a job right away – and what happened?
-First, I applied for a job in sales in a multi-national company, Carnation Philippines, but I failed.
-I kept on trying.
-Again, I was down in my second attempt at Procter & Gamble.
 On the third, I hit the mark ‘bulls eye’.
 The door of opportunity was opened to me by Rorer Philippines, an American Pharmaceuticticals company, the makers of the world’s leading antacid brand – Maalox.

-My job search journey might have been different if I hadn’t gone to the hiring managers and asked them why I wasn’t qualified.
+My job search journey might have been different if I hadn’t gone to the hiring managers and asked why I wasn’t qualified.
+In fact, I wouldn’t have the rare privilege of writing this experience to share to you today.

-Well, that was the last thing I expected a hiring manager to say because I took actions to improve my weakness to prepare for the next round of engagement.
-And I did it better. ๐๏ธ
+Well, that was the last thing I expected from the hiring managers to say, so I initiated to prepare myself and with that I took actions to improve my weakness to get ready for the next round of engagement.

 ๐กOne needs hardship.
 The more hardships and setbacks we experience, the more supportive conditions we will have.